If there’s one thing people love to do, it’s finding an excuse to celebrate.

 Wander down Arlington Row in Bibury and perhaps you’ll see Tristan from Stardust on his way to woo the detestable Victoria.
 Drive past the rolling countryside and imagine Elizabeth Bennett on her way to Netherfield to see her sick sister.

-If you’re visiting England and looking for the best way to explore these incredible places, we’d be happy to take you there ourselves on our tours out of London, Manchester, and Bristol (coming soon).
+If you’re visiting England and looking for the best way to explore these incredible places, we’d be happy to take you there ourselves on our small-group tours out of London, Manchester, and Bristol (coming soon).

 What better way to celebrate English heritage than by reading one of the greats?
 You’ll be spoilt for choice.
 Jane Austin, Charles Dickens, William Shakespeare.
 Many names that we know and many stories that we love.